 WEST is a pleasant walking, biking or driving tour of artist’s studios in the “near” West End of downtown Ottawa, in a neighbourhood known both as Ottawa’s “Arts District” and “Gastro Alley”.
-During one weekend in September, participating artists open their studios free to the public so you can spy “behind closed doors” and discover the hidden world of their creative process.
+The last two weekends in September, participating artists open their studios free to the public so you can spy “behind closed doors” and discover the hidden world of their creative process.
 Admission and Maps are free and most of the art is for sale.

 Hailing back to 1996, the W.E.S.T. has always been a free tour that is cooperatively organized and juried by the artists themselves.
 The W.E.S.T. artist collective has evolved into a dynamic group who love their trade and warmly invite you to experience their latest creations and the unique environments that they create them in.
 The tour is a rare opportunity for art-lovers to leave the echo of the gallery and enter the warm and welcoming spaces where artists use their inspiration to form various media into rich visual displays for your pleasure.
 With an ever-growing roster of talent in our community, you might be surprised to discover some of the creativity happening in your own backyard.

 Pick up a tour map at our Sponsors and at businesses throughout the West end, art stores and libraries across Ottawa.
 An electronic map is also available on our Map page.
 We look forward to seeing you soon!